appium/appium/packages/appium/docs/en/guides/caching.md

 first before they could be actually installed on the device under test.
 On iOS, for example, these are `.ipa` or `.zip` compressed application bundles, or .`aab` on Android.

-## How Remote Application Bundles Are Cached
+## Caching of Remote Application Bundles

 In order to validate whether an app bundle downloaded from the given URL could be (re)used from the cache the following steps are applied: